ggalmazor/ggalmazor.github.io/src/_posts/2024-09-23-github-deployment-stats.md

 ... fetching deployment statuses ....................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................
 Done
 - 182 old successful deployments: avg 181 secs, min/max: 127/664 secs
 - 301 new successful deployments: avg 206 secs, min/max: 55/684 secs
   {% endhighlight %}

 Check the code at [ggalmazor/gh-deployment-stats](https://github.com/ggalmazor/gh-deployment-stats).
-I'm already considering many improvements: filtering deployments by other criteria, new aggregations and stats, using other targets to compute different durations, nicer UI, and many other.

-I consider this is good enough for now.
-Let's see how it goes.
-I wonder how many people will use it, if any.
-You can install it with:
+There are several improvements I plan to implement, but for now, it's good enough.
+You can install it using the command:

 {% highlight bash %}
 $ gh extension install ggalmazor/gh-deployment-stats
 {% endhighlight %}